 After the tulip, the lily is the most important Dutch flower bulb.
-There is an extraordinarily thriving trade in lily bulbs.
+There is an extraordinary, thriving trade in lily bulbs.
 These bulbs are sold and used for flower production, worldwide.
-Even more, the processing arm of the lily cultivation flourishes better than any other branch of the Dutch flower bulb cultivation.
+What's more, the processing arm of the lily cultivation flourishes better than any other branch of the Dutch flower bulb cultivation.

 A lily in the garden can be best used as a perennial species.
 They are strong enough to survive the winter.
 The planting season runs from November to March.
 Do plant lilies as early as possible.
 It is advised to plant immediately after receiving them.
 If it is not possible to plant the bulbs, due to frozen ground for example, store the bulbs cool, protect them from frost, and make sure that they do not dry out too much.

 A lily likes to be planted rather deep, keep at least 15 cm of soil above the top of the bulb.
 In addition to the roots below, the lily bulb produces so-called stem roots as well, which grow above the bulb, still underground.
 These roots play a significant role in lily growth, if lilies are planted less deep, the lily will not be as successful as one might expect.